Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 == A.11: External Resource Rules <A.11>
 #entangled[Entangled Rule(s):]\
 #entangled[A.11 is subject to an amendment by: ] #entangledRule("CE19.3.3")\
-A.11.1) External programs (and/or the player) may read from the statistics and/or advancement files.\
+A.11.1) External programs (or the player) may read from the statistics or advancement files.\
 A.11.2) Four-function calculators may be used during a run.\
 A.11.3) Any physical reference sheet may be used.
 - A.11.3.a) Example: Physically printed out sheets of paper